tzachbon/mcp-workshop/04-connect-to-cursor/NON-ENGINEER.md

 4. Save the updated config
 5. Tell you to restart and test

+## How to test it

+1. Restart Cursor (Cmd+Shift+P, run "Reload Window", or quit and reopen) so it notices the updated MCP config.
+2. In Cursor, ask the greet tool to say hello to Alice by typing: `Use the greet tool to say hello to Alice`.
+3. Confirm the greet tool responds with a successful message that proves Cursor is using your server.

 ## Config File Location

 Run this to find your exact path: